-Bullying of any kind is unacceptable on the Coeur d'Alene Area Swim Team (the "Club") and will not be tolerated.
+Bullying of any kind is unacceptable at the Pleasant Prairie Patriots Swim Team (the "Club") and will not be tolerated.
 Bullying is counterproductive to team spirit and can be devastating to a victim.
 The Club is committed to providing a safe, caring and friendly environment for all of our members.
 If bullying does occur, all athletes and parents should know that incidents will be dealt with promptly and effectively.
 Anyone who knows that bullying is happening is expected to tell a coach, board member or athlete/mentor.